KaioFelps/inertia-rust/docs/src/introduction.md

 **Inertia Rust** is a Rust adapter for Inertia.js.

 It's not its aim to work around a single specific framework.
-Instead, it's built out of providers, which are responsible for implementing the crate's trats for a given framework.
+Instead, it's built out of providers, which are responsible for implementing the crate's traits for a given framework.

 Currently, only **actix-web** has a provider.
 As it's the first --- and the only --- existing provider, every code block will be considering it as the underlying framework.
 Note, however, that the code shouldn't